 Another great thing about this cholesterol-friendly recipe is that it’s super easy – all you have to do is blend the ingredients in a food processor, then cook the brownies for 15-18 mins, and that’s it!

-I like to use Lindt 70% chocolate instead of the chocolate chips.
+I use olive oil rather than coconut oil and Lindt 70% chocolate instead of the chocolate chips.
 I just break the bar into small pieces, and scatter on top of the brownie just before putting it in the oven.
 Then when I take the out of the oven, I spread the melted chocolate across the top with the back of a spoon, then sprinkle flaked almonds over the top.

 Click here to see the recipe by ‘Chocolate Covered Katie’.